andyboeh/mediola2mqtt/README.md

 If you run Home Assistant OS (HassOS), you can run it as an addon.
 Simply create a new folder "mediola2mqtt" in your local "addons" folder and copy the contents of the repository there.
-Then, copy the file `mediola2mqtt.yaml.example` to the "config" directory as `mediola2.mqtt.yaml` and adapt it to your needs.
-All configuration is performed in this file.
+All configuration is performed within the add-on configuration.

+If you do not run HassOS, the configuration is done in `mediola2mqtt.yaml`.

 ## Usage

-Configure your devices in the file mediola2mqtt.yaml - have a look at mediola2mqtt.yaml.example for the syntax.
+Configure your devices in the file mediola2mqtt.yaml / add-on configuration - have a look at mediola2mqtt.yaml.example for the syntax.
 If you have MQTT autodiscovery enabled in your HomeAssistant platform, then the devices will appear automagically.

 The devices need to be known to the Gateway in advance, you need IQONTROL or AIO Creator Neo for the initial configuration.
+Some steps, like configuring Elero blinds, can also be performed by running `mediolamanager.py`.

 You can retrieve a list of all known devices by calling `http://mediola.lan/command?XC_FNC=GetStates` in a browser.
 Check for `type` and `adr` fields.